akshayca/Dashboard/README.md

 ### [Link](https://dev.to/akshayca/build-test-report-dashboard-using-mern-stack-29c) to my Blog.

-To the Dashboard App on you machine,
+To run the Dashboard App on you machine,

-Clone the repo
+First clone the repo -

 ```bash
 $ git clone https://github.com/akshayca/Dashboard.git
 $ cd Dashboard
 ```

-Start the app
+Then start the app using Docker

 Go to the project directory and run